-Only Applicants requesting funds for Projects with clearly defined achievable milestones will be considered.
+Only applications with a research proposal ("Research Project") that include clearly defined and achievable milestones will be considered for review.

 All research funded by the MSCRF must involve human stem cells.
 All types of human stem cells, as defined in the Stem Cell Act, are eligible without preference.
 The Stem Cell Act defines eligible human stem cells as follows: A human cell that has the ability to: (1) divide indefinitely; (2) give rise to many other types of specialized cells; and (3) give rise to new stem cells with identical potential.
 The full text of the Stem Cell Act is available on the MSCRF Web site (see www.MSCRF.org).